 - EISD will not accept medical clearance from an emergency room or urgent care facility.

 - Please bring the required forms to your physician, they must fill out the “Academic Support” form, entirely, including the physician signature of release or follow up.
 The student and their parent/guardian must also read, sign, and date the “UIL Concussion Management Protocol Return to Play” and “EISD Concussion Return to Play Protocol” forms.

 - All guidance counselors and teachers will be notified by the allied health care professional(s) of the student’s diagnosis.
-Parents must also reach out to their child’s guidance counselor to set up a mandatory meeting to discuss academic support and progress.
+Parents are encouraged to reach out to their child's counselor to discuss academic support and progress.

 - Every MTBI is different.
 Your child will be restricted from athletics participation initially, but will be prescribed therapeutic exercise and dosed academic work as their symptoms allow.
 It is important to make progress, but to not do more than their symptoms allow.

 - If your child is in an activity that requires a baseline ImPACT (concussion) test they will be asked to take a post-injury test when their symptoms have subsided to their baseline level.
 This is part of our return to play measurements.
 This test does not determine the diagnosis of concussion.

 - We require follow up with the treating physician every four weeks if elevated symptoms continue to persist, in order to re-evaluate and update the student’s care plan.

 Assistant Athletic Trainer